Biden says Putin will pay 'dear price' if he invades Ukraine

-WASHINGTON (AP) — President Joe Biden said he believes Vladimir Putin doesn’t want full blown war in Ukraine and would pay a “dear price” if he moves forward with a military incursion.
+WASHINGTON (AP) — President Joe Biden said Wednesday he thinks Russia will invade Ukraine and warned President Vladimir Putin that his country would pay a “dear price” in lives lost and a possible cutoff from the global banking system if it does.

-Biden, speaking at a news conference to mark his one-year anniversary in office, also said he believes that Russia is preparing to take action on Ukraine, though he doesn't think the Russian president has made a final decision.
-He suggested that he would limit Russia's access to the international banking system if it did further invade Ukraine.
+Biden, speaking at a news conference to mark his one-year anniversary in office, also said a “minor incursion” by Russia would elicit a lesser response.
+He later sought to clarify that he was referring to a non-military action, such as a cyberattack, that would be met with a similar reciprocal response, and that if Russian forces cross the Ukrainian border, killing Ukrainian fighters, “that changes everything.”

-“I’m not so sure that he is certain what is he going to do,” Biden said.
-He added, “My guess is he will move in."
+But the comments also hinted at the challenge of keeping the United States and its NATO allies united in their response to Russia.
+In explaining the minor incursion remark, he said "it's very important that we keep everyone in NATO on the same page."

 “There’s a question of whether the people they’re talking to know what he’s going to do,” Biden said.